Niranjan963764/Mindlyst.ai/README.md

 # Mindlyst.ai
-A collaborative effort to address a mental health issue which is a rising concern in fastly developing world
+A collaborative effort to address a mental health issue which is a rising concern in rapidly developing world

 # Details about folders
 - **frontend**:- contains frontend code